-Welcome to Year One – we are a class of 30, 16 boys and 14 girls.
-Our class teacher is Mrs Ellison and our teaching assistant is called Mrs Allan.
-During the Autumn Term we will have PE on a Tuesday afternoon.
-Our homework comes home on Friday and needs to be handed in the following Thursday.
-We will usually bring a numeracy and a literacy or phonics task home.
-We will also have some optional topic based tasks that we might enjoy exploring and creating at home – more details are in our homework book.
+Welcome to Year One.
+Our class teacher is Mrs Leech and our teaching assistants are Mrs Gear, Miss Sheard and Mrs Sharples.
+During the Autumn Term we will have PE on a Friday Morning with Miss Kennerley.
+We will have new spellings and Maths Learn its to take home and practise on a Friday.
+We will also have some optional topic based tasks that we might enjoy exploring and creating at home – more details will be posted here on a weekly basis.
 Finally, it would be brilliant if we could read with an adult at home every day for ten minutes.
-In our class planners we have a special bookmark that will get a sticker stuck on at the end of the week, if we have read at least three times at home, and when we fill our book mark we will get a special reward.

 We would like to share with you the philosophy that will underpin all our learning this year.